estuary/flow/site/docs/reference/Connectors/capture-connectors/hubspot.md

 ## Supported data resources

+By default, each resource associated with your Hubspot account is mapped to a Flow collection through a separate binding.

-The following data resources are supported:
+The following data resources are supported for all subscription levels:

 * [Campaigns](https://developers.hubspot.com/docs/methods/email/get_campaign_data)
 * [Companies](https://developers.hubspot.com/docs/api/crm/companies)